validitylabs/HOPR-PL-Substrate/README.md

 # Process details

 ## Initialisation
 Once a party decides to be part of the HOPR network, they create or recover an identity from a private key.
 It then publishes that identity and the corresponding key to the network such that other participants are able to find them.
-The node crawls the network to find other nodes in the HOPR network starting from a bootstrap node.
-The operator of the node selects some of the received nodes and establish a payment channel with them.
+The node will then crawl the network.
+That crawling process serves two purposes.
+First, it helps the new node to discover other nodes in the network.
+The second argument comes from the fact that a global passive adversary might be able to observe which nodes are asked for other nodes and might be therefore able to determine which nodes might be known and which are unknown.

+The crawling is done iteratively by first asking the bootstrap nodes for additional nodes in the network.
+Then each node selects randomly a subset of the received nodes and asks them for other nodes.
+It will repeat the process a few times such that the number of known nodes is high enough to keep the uncertainty of the potential global adversary at a sufficiently high level.

+By doing this, the nodes will receive a partial view of the network that is then used to pick a path through the network.
+Note that the nodes won't get a full overview of the network.

 [<img height=450px src="img/HOPR-init.svg">](img/HOPR-init.svg)